Sorry for the hiatus here. I have been keeping on campaigning elsewhere, for libraries all around, though. And working in one!

 simply such a good place to be; good for the mental health.
 People think of London as

-being this big centre, when really there are countless little communities just as cut-off as
+being this big centre, when really there are countless little communities just as cut-off as anywhere smaller.
+And London does have its tiny communities.
+York Gardens is beset by

 what must be Council or ex-Council tower block flats.
 There are pockets of poverty in all bits of London - and people forget this, just how vital libraries are in providing info on all kinds of local info, be it related to further education, benefits, leisure centres and other amenities in the area, local writing competitions, even the sale of local postcards and local history books.
 The provision is palpable.
 I will make the lengthy journey every week to use this library and make it my regular library.
 A former Wandsworth resident, I now live in Merton.
 It would be detrimental to the immediate community and beyond should the Council choose to close this library."